-Update (Aug.14, 2020): I’ve added a new section about getting refunded for a book I ordered just before lockdown.
+Update 2 (Oct.
+20, 2020): Got refunded for the second book I ordered just before lockdown

 Thought I’d share my experience with Book Depository because my most recent experience with them was different from the previous times and I found myself googling about it.
 So why not add my own experience to the internet, right?
 LOL.
 Okay, here it is.